dariuskryszczuk/paytracker/README.md

 # PAYTRACKER 9000
-PAYTRACKER 9000 is a simple console application that let you write or load your payments in the format:
+PAYTRACKER 9000 is a simple console application that lets you write or load your payments in the format:

-<currency code/symbol> or <amount> <currency code/symbol>
+currency code/symbol amount \
+or \
+amount currency code/symbol

+<u>Example:</u> \
+USD 800 \
+200 CZK \
+USD$

 Supported formats of currency codes are ISO 4217.
 Aggregated payments are printed every minute.
 Write 'quit' to exit the application.
 <h3>Prerequisites</h3>